TorchedSammy/torchedsammy.github.io/content/blog/attempting-to-improve-my-color-palettes.md

 get a pink based on the lightness of red.

 ![](https://safe.kashima.moe/gaqel6gmn3q8.png)

-That's.. terrible, and it was the best fit.
+That's.. terrible, and it was the best fit I could get.

 Let's try a different color as a base?
 Yellow maybe, since it's hard to get a good yellow at low lightness.